Scientific Rigor and Security

 Businesses can issue NFTs as digital passes for customer engagement, loyalty rewards, or premium access.

-Through Atala PRISM, Cardano provides verifiable digital credentials for citizens, already piloted in education systems in Africa.
+Through Atala PRISM, the platform provides verifiable digital credentials for citizens, already piloted in education systems in Africa.

 Universities and institutions can issue tamper-proof diplomas and certifications on-chain, streamlining verification for employers.